ben-davis/notes/book-notes/the-algorithm-design-manual/The Algorithm Design Manual.md

 ### Randomization
 The above analysis makes the assumption that `p` is chosen randomly.
 But in the code presented in the book, `p` is chosen by selecting the last element of the array.
 If the array comes with some biased sort order, then we're not getting our randomness guarantees.
 Suppose instead we spent `O(n)` time pre-randomizing the array.
 Well then we're guaranteed our `O(nlogn)`.

 Generally *randomization* is a great technique to improve algorithms with terrible worst-case but good average-case.
-It makes them more robust to boundary cases and efficient on highly structured input instances that cofound heuristic decisions.
+It makes them more robust to boundary cases and efficient on highly structured input instances that confound heuristic decisions.

 Here's some basic approaches to randomized algorithms:
 1. *Random sampling*: Want to get the median of a set but have neither the time not space to do it properly?
 Take a small random sample and calculate the median of that.
 The result should be representative of the full set.
 This is essentially what opinion polling is.
 The key is selecting truly random samples.